priyansh06rawat/Movie_Recommander/README.md

 - **Detailed Information**: View comprehensive details about each movie
 - **Similar Movies**: For each movie, see related recommendations
 - **User Preferences**: System learns your preferences as you like movies
+- **Favorites Section**: Save and view your favorite movies in a dedicated section
+- **Trailer Integration**: Watch trailers for movies with one click (opens in browser)

 ## How it Looks